Business Value

 The headline sale price and the money in your bank account after closing are often different numbers.
 Here’s why:

 Cash at closing vs. seller financing.
 Most small business deals are not all-cash.
-A typical structure is 70–80% at closing (buyer cash + bank financing) and 20–30% carried by you as a seller note, paid over 3–5 years with interest.
+A typical structure is 70 to 80% at closing (buyer cash plus bank financing) and 20 to 30% carried by you as a seller note, paid over 3 to 5 years with interest.
+Axial data from 100 reviewed letters of intent found that seller notes represented on average about 8% of purchase price in 2021, rising to nearly 12% by 2024 as lenders tightened underwriting.
 You’ll eventually receive the full amount, assuming the buyer performs, but not immediately.

 Working capital adjustments.
 The purchase agreement will include a working capital target, the amount of short-term assets that should be in the business at closing.
 If working capital is below target at close, the price drops dollar for dollar.
 This is a common late-stage negotiating point.

 Transaction costs.
-Broker commission (typically 8–10% for smaller deals), attorney fees ($5,000–$15,000), accountant fees, and taxes all come out of your proceeds.
-A rough rule of thumb: budget 12–15% of the sale price for transaction costs and taxes on the gain.
+Broker commission (typically 8 to 10% for smaller deals), attorney fees ($5,000 to $15,000), accountant fees, and taxes all come out of your proceeds.
+A rough rule of thumb: budget 12 to 15% of the sale price for transaction costs and taxes on the gain.

 4. Taxes on the gain

 The tax treatment depends on deal structure, how long you’ve owned the business, and your state.
-Capital gains taxes on the sale of a business held for more than a year are currently 15–20% federal for most owners, plus state taxes ranging from 0% (Texas, Florida) to 13.3% (California).
+Capital gains taxes on the sale of a business held for more than a year are currently 15 to 20% federal for most owners, plus state taxes ranging from 0% (Texas, Florida) to 13.3% (California).

 The difference between a well-structured asset sale and a poorly structured one can be hundreds of thousands of dollars in taxes.
 This is not something to figure out after you have a buyer.
-A CPA who works with business sales should be involved 12–24 months before closing, not after.
+A CPA who works with business sales should be involved 12 to 24 months before closing, not after.

 How preparation changes the realistic number